A New Old Play: Portrayal of history

 A New Old Play chronicles a series of Chinese historical events from the 1920s to the 1980s, including the collapse of the Qing dynasty, the Warlord Era, World War II and the fall of Nanking, the Chinese Civil War, Mao Zedong's Communist Party rule, the Great Chinese Famine, the Great Leap Forward, and the Cultural Revolution.
 Qiu Jiongjiong identified a theme of the film as the notion that history endlessly repeats itself.
 He summarised that the film's overall tone conveys the tragedy of destiny, aiming to create a contrast between the vividness of each individual and the cruelty of their irresistible fates.
-Qiu also explained that he found many historical narratives focus on context or abstract ideologies, but when the emphasis is placed on particular individuals, it becomes easier to "identify certain problems".
+Qiu also explained that he found many historical narratives focus on context or abstract ideologies, but when the narrative is centered on specific individuals, it becomes easier to "identify certain problems".

 Film scholar Hao Jian specifically commented on the film's approach to presenting historical memory through familial and personal experiences, which aligns with Michel Foucault's discourse on popular memory and allows for a "faithful" portrayal of history, but from a new perspective that reinterprets and questions history—specifically, in the case of A New Old Play, from the perspective of a clown and infused with a sense of comedy.
 Qiu stated that he did not intend to recreate historical scenes but rather aimed to convey a general sense of the historical context of that time through metaphorical expressions, such as the film's simplistic and theatrical production style.
 Academic Isha Ting noted that the film's aesthetics resonate with Brecht's distancing effect, which encourages the audience to focus on social roots and structures while reflecting on what can be transformed.